Nyco/Lean-Storytelling/README.md

 **Story telling from A to Z**, *for product people*

+What the TopSol Playbook is:

-* Tell stories easily, using common good practices
+* Technique to tell stories easily, using common good practices
 * It is a basic recipe, easy to read, difficult to master
 * Fit for a product/feature development
 * From early stage to delivery: empathy, problem discovery, ideation, specs, development, test, deployment, sales